hyperledger/fabric-private-chaincode/samples/application/ccapi/README.md

 ## Future work

-CCAPI have another component for the dashboard frontend application but it's not yet utilized with
+CCAPI has another component for the dashboard frontend application but it's not yet utilized with